 Coconut oil option

-Coconut oil could be kept in a separate glass container and mixed with the tooth powder in one’s palm as needed.
-Some household members might not be too keen on the coconut oil idea, so this method allows its addition to be optional.
+Coconut oil could be kept in a separate glass container and mixed with the tooth powder in your palm as needed.
+Some household members might not be too keen on the coconut oil idea, so this method provides options.

 It’s doubtful young children will appreciate this toothpaste, though, so I need to do more research on their behalf.
 And many physicians don’t recommend all essential oils for young children, so please do your own research.
 For a safe conventional toothpaste for children (and adults), check out the EWG skin deep database here.